pigroupe/cmf-sfynx/web/yui/css/README.md

 * CacheBundle : A bundle which provides classes to cache handlers (memcache, files).
 * DatabaseBundle : A bundle which provides classes and commands to run DB vendor`s utilities to backup and restore databases.
 * MediaBundle : A bundle which overload the SonataMediaBundle.
-* TranslationBundle : A bundle which provides models of classes allowing to work and develop with Gedmo translation and Gedmo tree, and a command to generate piOrchestra bundle with a CRUD system of an entity, contains core libraries and services of route, etc.
+* TranslationBundle : A bundle which provides models of classes allowing to work and develop with Gedmo translation and Gedmo tree, and a command to generate Orchestra bundle with a CRUD system of an entity, contains core libraries and services of route, etc.
 * TranslatorBundle : A bundle which provides entity and models of classes allowing to work with translation words.
 * UserBundle : A bundle which overload the FOSUserBundle.
 * WsBundle : A bundle which provides web services allowing to connect authentication service with the SS0 protocol.